 Eligibility for FTB may be extended for the original carer for any of the following situations, provided they are taking reasonable steps to regain care of the child:

-If a child ceases to be in a person's care without their consent, FAO has the discretion to decide that the child immediately ceases to be an FTB child or regular care child of the person if there are special circumstances which support that outcome (1.1.Q.10).
+If a child ceases to be in a person's care without their consent, Centrelink has the discretion to decide that the child immediately ceases to be an FTB child or regular care child of the person if there are special circumstances which support that outcome (1.1.Q.10).

 An individual reporting that their child has been abducted, is absent without consent or missing should be referred to the police and the Family Court for immediate assistance and advice.
 A social worker may also be able to offer support to the individual.